-An Archaeological Evaluation has been submitted with the application which has revealed nothing of archaeological interest on the site and no further work is required.
+An Archaeological Evaluation and Written Scheme of Investigation have been submitted with the application which has revealed nothing of archaeological interest on the site and no further work is required.
 On this basis Durham County Archaeology Department has raised no archaeological objection to the scheme.
-The proposal therefore complies with the requirements of paragraph 135 of the NPPF and Policy CS14 (Promoting Local Character and Distinctiveness) in this regard.
+The proposal therefore complies with the requirements of paragraph 199 of the NPPF and Policy CS14 (Promoting Local Character and Distinctiveness) in this regard.